Atsunori66/garage/README.md

-# mainly for Python
-You can find some easy games here.

 ## Pong
 1-player racket-and-ball game.
 You can run it on VS Code etc.
 You have to install pygame beforehand to play with (do "pip install pygame").